This was a fun morning!

 I really liked the jelly with it.
 YUM!

-Make Pancake batter according to directions on box.
+- Make Pancake batter according to directions on the box.
 You do want a slightly thicker pancake.

-Pour our a small circle, no larger than three inches in diameter, of batter onto a hot griddle.
+- Pour out a small circle, no larger than three inches in diameter, of batter onto a hot griddle.

-Once pancakes are done, allow to cool flat before standing them up.
+- Once pancakes are done, allow them to cool flat before standing them up.